graevy/quatloo/content/posts/internet.md

 Check the "Download in sequential order" button in qbittorrent so you can watch videos before you've finished downloading them.
 You generally only need to download about 5-10% of a video before you can just stream it if your connection is fast enough.

-To help tie things together, I asked chatGPT: "provide a glossary of terms (such as "x265", or "5.1", or "BRRip") used to describe video hosted on torrent trackers" and received this response before it was cut off due to length:
+I asked chatGPT: "provide a glossary of terms (such as "x265", or "5.1", or "BRRip") used to describe video hosted on torrent trackers" and received this response before it was cut off due to length:

 ```
 Sure, here's a glossary of terms commonly used to describe video hosted on torrent trackers: